 The M.A. in Spiritual and Pastoral Care engages students in a process of ministerial reflection.
-Therefore, it is recommended that students are involved, or have previous experiences, in spiritual direction.
-It is also necessary that students seek to perform some form of ministry, preferably in an area related to their field of interest.
+Therefore, it is recommended that students are involved in, or have previous experiences in, spiritual direction.
+The program prepares one to become a Pastoral Care Specialist in the American Association of Pastoral Counselors (AAPC).